Jean-Antoine Dubois: In India

 In India, Dubois was at first attached to the Pondicherry mission, and worked in the southern districts of the present Madras Presidency.
 After the fall of Srirangapatna in 1799, he went to Mysore to reorganize the Christian community.

 He abjured European society, adopted the native style of clothing, and made himself in habit and costume as much like a Hindu as he could.
 He used to go around in the garb of sanyasi and abstained from eating meat for many years.

 He was credited with the founding of agricultural colonies and the introduction of vaccination as a preventive of smallpox.
 He also caused a church to be built in Srirangapatna, known in his honour as the "Abbe Dubois Chapel."

 He was known as Dodda Swami-avaru in the Mysore region.

 Rev. Elijah Hoole of the Wesleyan Mission records meeting Abbe Dubois on Saturday 4 August 1821 at Seringapatam.
 He describes the Abbe as being dressed in Muslim or Turkish clothes.
 The Abbe complains about many of his followers being forced to convert to Islam by Tipu Sultan.
 Having gained proficiency in local languages and customs, the Abbe gained respect among the locals.
 In his conversation with Elijah, the Abbe expressed the view that India was incapable of accepting Christianity and advised Elijah to return to England at the earliest.

 Later career

 Dubois left India in January 1823, with a special pension conferred on him by the East India Company.
 On reaching Paris, he was appointed director of the Missions Étrangères de Paris, of which he afterwards became superior (1836-1839).
-He translated into French the famous book of Hindu fables called Panchatantra, and also a work called The Exploits of the Guru Paramartha.
+He translated into French the Panchatantra, a famous book of Hindu fables, and a work called The Exploits of Guru Paramartha.